A Guide to Different Types of Flange Faces

 Proper inspection of flange faces is crucial to prevent leaks and ensure reliable connections.
 Here are the key steps in flange face inspection:

-• Flatness Measurement: Use a straight edge and feeler gauge to verify the flatness of the flange face within acceptable tolerances.
+Use a straight edge and feeler gauge to verify the flatness of the flange face within acceptable tolerances.
+This is critical for meeting flange alignment tolerance requirements.